alco/wyvern-examples/README.md

 your server can then serve static files directly.
 With Wyvern you just need to set up a list of views you want prerendered along with caching config that will indicate under which conditions views should be rendered again.

+Caches can be individually invalidated to make sure your prerendered views reflect the state of your app's models.

 ## Caching rendered views